All Products

 Note

 After you configure multiple IP addresses, the system attempts to create a connection using these IP addresses in sequence.
 If a connection cannot be created using any of the IP addresses, the connection fails.
 The timeout period for each connection attempt is 10s by default.
 This is the connectTimeout value.
-To modify the timeout period, add this parameter to the connection string.
+To change the timeout period, you can add this parameter to the connection string.

-If you are using a JDK version earlier than Java 1.8, use Types.REF.
-If you are using Java 1.8 or a later version, you can use Types.REF_CURSOR.
+If you use a JDK earlier than Java 1.8, use Types.REF.
+If you use Java 1.8 or later, you can use Types.REF_CURSOR.

-Is it supported to return uppercase column names by default?
+Is it supported to return column names in uppercase by default?

-You can add the parameter oracleCase=true to the JDBC connection string.
-This parameter converts the returned column names to uppercase by default.
-The following is an example:
+You can add the oracleCase=true parameter to the JDBC connection string, which makes uppercase the default for returned column names.
+For example:

 jdbc:polardb://1.2.XX.XX:5432,2.3.XX.XX:5432/postgres?oracleCase=true